open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 * `end()` that gets executed when the instrumented operation ends.

-Both methods accept a `Context`, an instance of `Attributes` that contains either attributes computed on instrumented operation start or end, and the start/end nanoseconds timestamp that can be used to accurately compute the duration.
+Both methods accept a `Context`, an instance of `Attributes` that contains either attributes computed on instrumented operation start or end, and the start and end nanoseconds timestamp that can be used to accurately compute the duration.

 Consider the following example: